Safest Teeth Whiteners

 You may also want to try something cold to soothe your throat, such as ice cream or a popsicle.
 To avoid irritating your throat, try to stick to soft, non-crunchy foods while you’re sick.

-Throat lozenges that contain menthol, pectin, zinc, and other ingredients provide temporary relief for a sore throat.
+Throat lozenges containing menthol, pectin, zinc, and other ingredients can temporarily relieve a sore throat.
 They also help prevent coughing.

 In addition, sprays are available to numb or soothe your throat.
 You might want to try a throat spray containing propolis, a natural bee product with antibacterial properties.

-If dry air is contributing to your irritated throat, breathing in steam from a hot bath or a boiling pot of water may give you some relief.
+If dry air contributes to your irritated throat, breathing in steam from a hot bath or a boiling pot of water may give you some relief.

 Lastly, humidifiers add moisture to the air in your home.
 Be sure to clean your humidifier regularly to prevent mold accumulation.